fbef0102/Rotoblin-AZMod/README.md

   * Allow ladder speed glitch(keyboard shortcuts AS,AW,DS,DW depends on your view.), but can't shoot when climb on the ladder
   * Survivor who is Incapacitated will not hurt other teammate with pistol
   * Survivor players will drop their secondary weapon when they die
-  * Fixed if one of survivors didn't leave out saferoom completely, infected players can use endless instant spawn. (one of l4d1 original feature)
+  * ~~If one of survivors didn't leave out saferoom completely, infected players can use endless instant spawn. (one of l4d1 original feature)~~
+    * Fixed
   * While selected, pills can be passed with +reload to avoid accidental drops and canceling reload animations.
   * Survivors now get fatigued after **2** Shoves. (vanilla: **5**)
   * Stops Survivors from saying 'Hunter!'